WojciechGitHub/data-jstojava/README.md

 # Sending data from js to java

 ## Purpose
-Demo on how to send data from js (ajax, jquery) to java
+Demo on how to send data from js (ajax, jquery) to java using DTO objects

 ## How to use
 1. mvnw spring-boot:run